romallen/jse-scraper/README.md

 - [MongoDB](https://www.mongodb.com)

 ## Features
 This script extracts all the relevant data on equities and bonds traded on the JSE.
-It thens transform the data into a JSON object and loads it into AWS Dynamo DB and/or MongoDB.
+It then transforms the data into a JSON object and loads it into AWS Dynamo DB and/or MongoDB.
 From there it can be retrieved and used as the user sees fit.

-I've built a companion react app to display the data in a way that suit my needs.
-You can find that app [here](https://github.com/romallen/chart-app).
+I've built a companion react app to display the data in a way that suited my needs.
+You can find that app [here](https://github.com/romallen/jse-chart-react).

 ## Installation